wang-ye/wang-ye.github.io/_posts/2017-01-23-moving-personal-blog-to-github-pages.markdown

 <noscript>Please enable JavaScript to view the <a href="http://disqus.com/?ref_noscript">comments powered by Disqus.</a></noscript>2
 ```

-You can find all the examples in [my blog](https://wang-ye.github.io/).
+You can find the files in [my blog](https://wang-ye.github.io/).

 ## What's Next?
-I am thinking about adding static comments and host the comments in github pages too.
+I am thinking about adding static comments and host the comments in Github pages too.
 Fortunately, there have been [articles](https://github.com/mpalmer/jekyll-static-comments) about it.